RAKWireless/RAK2245-LoRaGateway-RPi-Raspbian-OS/README.md

       Longitude [0]:
       Altitude [0]:

-step4 : Now you have a running gateway after restart!
+step6 : Now you have a running gateway after restart!

+step7 : You can use the "gateway-config" command to configure other bands.This command only supports RAK2245 devices.